Ruth and Boaz - Action for Problems

 Ruth Gleans the Fields of Boaz

-Now Naomi had a kinsman of her husband, a man of great wealth, of the family of Elimelech, whose name was Boaz.
+Now Naomi had a relative of her husband, a man of great wealth, of the family of Elimelech, whose name was Boaz.

-So she departed and went and gleaned in the field after the reapers; and she happened to come to the portion of the field belonging to Boaz, who was of the family of Elimelech.
+3 So she left and went and gleaned in the field after the reapers; and she happened to come to the portion of the field belonging to Boaz, who was of the family of Elimelech.

-And she said, ‘Please let me glean and gather after the reapers among the sheaves.’
-Thus she came and has remained from the morning until now; she has been sitting in the house for a little while.”
+7 And she said, ‘Please let me glean and gather after the reapers among the sheaves.’
+So she came and has remained from the morning until now; she has been sitting in the house for a little while.”

-Then Boaz said to Ruth, “Listen carefully, my daughter.
-Do not go to glean in another field; furthermore, do not go on from this one, but stay here with my maids.
+8 Then Boaz said to Ruth, “Listen carefully, my daughter.
+Do not go to glean in another field; furthermore, do not go on from this one, but join my young women here.

-Then she fell on her face, bowing to the ground and said to him, “Why have I found favor in your sight that you should take notice of me, since I am a foreigner?”
+10 Then she fell on her face, bowing to the ground, and said to him, “Why have I found favor in your sight that you should take notice of me, since I am a foreigner?”

-May the Lord reward your work, and your wages be full from the Lord, the God of Israel, under whose wings you have come to seek refuge.”
+12 May the Lord reward your work, and may your wages be full from the Lord, the God of Israel, under whose wings you have come to take refuge.”

-Then she said, “I have found favor in your sight, my lord, for you have comforted me and indeed have spoken kindly to your maidservant, though I am not like one of your maidservants.” – Ruth 2:1-13
+13 Then she said, “I have found favor in your sight, my lord, for you have comforted me and indeed have spoken kindly to your servant, though I am not like one of your female servants.” – Ruth 2:1-13 (NASB)

-During the time of this story, Jewish law required that farmers left the edges of the fields unharvested so the poor could eat.
-This was their “social security” of sorts.
+During the time of this story, Jewish law required that farmers leave the edges of the fields unharvested so that the poor could eat.
+This became their “social security” of sorts.

 When the poor came behind the harvesters and picked up the food left behind, this was called gleaning.

-Ruth and her mother-in-law Naomi had very little as they had no man to take care of them.
-Gleaning was one of the few choices they had in order to live.
+Ruth and her mother-in-law Naomi had very little provisions.
+They had no one to take care of them.
+Gleaning was one of the few choices they had to survive.

 Ruth The Foreigner Takes Action